django-roles-access/django-roles-access.github.io/source/checkviewaccess.rst

 .. warning::

-   Django documentation explain the algorithm the system follows to determine which Python code to execute django_algorithm_:
+   Django documentation explain the algorithm the system follows to determine which Python code to execute (django_algorithm_):

    ... but if the incoming HttpRequest object has a urlconf attribute (set by middleware), its value will be used in place of the ROOT_URLCONF setting.
    ...

-   Django roles access *checkviewaccess* takes from ROOT_URLCONF the root for all site's views.
+   *checkviewaccess* action takes from ROOT_URLCONF the root for all site's views.
 If an installed middleware change this root, registered action may not work as expected.

 .. note::

-   Django roles access middleware do not change ROOT_URLCONF or any other attribute of the HTTPRequest.
+   ``django_roles_access`` middleware do not change ROOT_URLCONF or any other attribute of the HTTPRequest.
 HTTPResponse is changed only when access denied is reached.